mKaloer/ArcadeReinforcementLearning/README.md

 Arcade Reinforcement Learning
 =============================

-Python implementation of the reinforcement learning model presented in [Playing Atari with Deep Reinforcement Learning](http://arxiv.org/abs/1312.5602).
-The agent is trained in the [Arcade Learning Environment](http://www.arcadelearningenvironment.org).
+Python implementation of the reinforcement learning model presented by Mnih et al. in [Playing Atari with Deep Reinforcement Learning](http://arxiv.org/abs/1312.5602).
+The agent is trained in the [Arcade Learning Environment](http://www.arcadelearningenvironment.org) using [TensorFlow](http://www.tensorflow.org/) for modelling the convolutional neural network.

 ## Requirements
 The [Arcade Learning Environment](http://www.arcadelearningenvironment.org/downloads/) is required for simulating the Atari games.
 Its python interface should be available in Python, e.g. add it to you `$PYTHONPATH`.